 You can enter these IP addresses in the /etc/hosts file either by editing the file itself or by running the Network Configuration application of the Common Desktop Environment (CDE) Application manager.
-See Network Administration for information on the Network Configuration application, BIND, and NIS.
+See the Network Administration manual for information on the Network Configuration application, BIND, and NIS.